named-data/ndn-cpp/INSTALL.md

 Optional: To install Protobuf, in a terminal, enter:

     sudo apt-get install libprotobuf-dev

+Optional: To install log4cxx, in a terminal, enter:

+    sudo apt-get install liblog4cxx10-dev

 Optional: To install Doxygen, in a terminal, enter: